FEATURE-Secretive N. Korea opens up to cellphones

-network by the end of the year, barely four years after people
+3G network by the end of the year, barely four years after

 Most of the users are in the capital of Pyongyang, home to